12. Glossary#

 Decision tree: A decision tree is a flowchart-like structure in which each internal node represents a “test” on an attribute (e.g. whether a coin flip comes up heads or tails), each branch represents the outcome of the test, and each leaf node represents a class label (decision taken after computing all attributes).
 The paths from root to leaf represent classification rules.
 The values at the leaf nodes can be continuous if the tree is used for regression.

-d_loo: The difference in elpd_loo for two models.
-If more than two models are compared, the difference is computed relative to the model with highest elpd_loo).
+two models are compared, the difference is computed relative to the

 Epistimic Uncertainty: Epistemic uncertainty is related to the lack of knowledge of the states of a system by some observer.
 It is related to the knowledge that we could have in principle but not in practice and not about the intrinsic unknowable quantity of nature (contrast with aleatory uncertainty).
 For example, we may be uncertain of the weight of an item because we do not have an scale at hand, so we estimate the weight by lifting it, or we may have one scale but with a precision limited to the kilogram.
 We could also have epistemic uncertainty if we design an experiment or perform a computation ignoring factors.
 For example, to estimate how much time we will have to drive to another city, we may omit the time spent at tolls, or we may assume excellent weather or road conditions etc. In other words, epistemic uncertainty is about ignorance and in opposition to aleatoric, uncertainty, we can in principle reduce it by obtaining more information.